MI-AFP/tutorials/tutorials/04_types-errors.md

 ### ByteString

 Last of the types mentioned here is [Data.ByteString](https://hackage.haskell.org/package/bytestring/docs/Data-ByteString.html) from [bytestring](https://hackage.haskell.org/package/bytestring) package.
 Byte vectors are encoded as strict Word8 arrays of bytes and it allows to pass between C and Haskell with little effort.
-In many ways the usage is similar with [text](https://hackage.haskell.org/package/text) package (again `pack` and `unpack`, same basic functions, `Lazy` alternative, and so on).
-Next there is option to use vectors with `Char8` instead of `Word8` which then works as Unicode subset (0-255) strings.
-Basically if you need just ASCII strings, this is the most effective way.
+In many ways, the usage is similar to [text](https://hackage.haskell.org/package/text) package (again `pack` and `unpack`, same basic functions, `Lazy` alternative, and so on).
+Next, there is an option to use vectors with `Char8` instead of `Word8` which then works as Unicode subset (0-255) strings.
+Basically, if you need just ASCII strings, this is the most effective way.

 ```
 Prelude T> import Data.ByteString as B